 If properly cared for, a CD should last for a very long time and exhibit no playback degradation.
 Collectors of used CDs are advised to keep a micro-fibre cloth handy to wipe clean any soiled discs, more heavily damaged discs can sometimes be returned to full playing order with an ultrasonic cleaning machine that one would use to clean jewellery with.
 The best way to ensure accurate playback of all discs is actually to rip them to a lossless file format and play the resulting rip, this method offers an error-free form of playback and CD rips can be backed up for peace of mind.
 Most importantly, CD rips can be made with error-correction that isn’t time-limited and therefore malfunctioning discs can be rescued.
-The British Library uses dBpoweramp CD Ripper to back-up its CD collection with AccurateRip enabled for ensuring that the rip is an exact 1:1 copy of what’s on the disc.
+I recommend using dBpoweramp CD Ripper to back-up a CD collection with AccurateRip enabled for ensuring that the rip is an exact 1:1 copy of what’s on the disc.
 AccurateRip works by comparing binary data from your rip with a user-generated database.
 If your data matches another user’s (or, as is often the case, many other users’) it is highly likely that your rip is accurate.
 It is also important to use a CD drive with a high level of accuracy to make CD ripping easy and fast.
 Using AccurateRip data, it is possible to ascertain which drive is the most accurate.
 As of 2016, it is the LiteOn IHAS124, which can be purchased for less than £20 (CD/DVD Drive Accuracy List 2016).

 Modern digital playback is source-transparent and reveals the excellent sound of many vintage CDs.
 A perfect sounding budget-conscious setup might consist of the highly regarded Marantz CD5005 CD player, vintage NAD 3020 amplifier, and Wharfedale Diamond speakers for less than £500.
 Alternatively, the Audioquest Dragonfly is a USB powered digital-to-analogue converter and headphone amplifier, capable of driving many high quality headphones from your laptop, phone, or tablet.
 This device paired with an award-winning headphone, like the AKG K550, can cost as little as £200 and offers brilliant sound quality.
 It’s never been easier to get good sound on a budget, so hunt down a bunch of vintage CDs, get yourself a good quality digital player, and enjoy pure perfect sound forever!